 Similar to bamboo, recycled wooden pallets can be a wonderful resource to your garden.
 You can make fences, a compost bin, or a trellis out of them.
 You can even fill them with soil for a vertical wall of herbs or greens.
 Where can you get them?

-- And I’ve said it before, check Craigslist and Freecycle!
+And I’ve said it before, check Craigslist, Freecycle or even Facebook Marketplace!